Diffusion Approximation for an Overloaded X Model Via a Stochastic Averaging Principle: Proof of Theorem

-First, if $\eta$ is a constant function for which the QBD $D(\eta, \cdot)$ is positive recurrent, then the conclusion in Theorem \ref{lmTvFCLT} reduces to the standard FCLT for a cumulative process in \eqn{cum}.
-To consider more general time-varying parameter state functions $\eta \equiv \{\eta(u) : u \in I\}$ (with $I$ being the relevant time interval), we require that they be positive recurrent where, as before, we say that a state function $\eta$ is positive recurrent if the associated QBD stochastic processes $D(\eta(u), \cdot)$ are positive recurrent for all $u \in I$.
 Next, we observe that the conclusion in Theorem \ref{lmTvFCLT} is also valid for all positive-recurrent piecewise constant parameter state functions, where we include the condition that there be only finitely many discontinuities in each bounded interval.
 Let $\sD_{pc}$ be the subspace of $\sD$ containing all such piecewise constant functions.
 To see that the conclusion holds for each positive recurrent $\eta \in \sD_{pc}$, note that, because of the time scaling, each subinterval $[a,b)$ of length $O(1)$ for the state function $\eta$ corresponds to an interval of length $O(n)$ for the stochastic process $\{D(\eta(s/n), s): s \ge 0\}$, which has transition rates of $O(1)$.
 Moreover, the convergence on each successive interval implies that the initial distributions converge on the next interval.
 Hence, the initial conditions on each subinterval do not alter the limit.
 Thus, the separate subintervals can be treated separately, as if we were considering the first case of a constant parameter state function.

 Intuitively, it should be evident that the result extends to positive recurrent state functions $\eta$ in $\D$ because each such function is the uniform limit over bounded intervals of piecewise-constant state functions; see p.
 393 of \cite{W02}.
 However, a complete proof for this seemingly minor extension seems quite complicated.
 The remaining proof will be based on a series of lemmas, which are proved in the next section.